Skip to content Skip to footer

 How long will you keep my data?

-We keep your case records for 6 years, before disposing of it securely.
+We keep your case records for 6 years.
 We may keep certain case records for 16 years if the advice given could have serious consequences if it was not stored for a longer period.

 Why might you share my personal information?
 Who might you share it with?